-Code of conduct for pupils on school transport
+Code of conduct for pupils on school / college transport

 We have a code of conduct because we want everyone to travel in comfort and stay safe.
 To make sure this happens, all young people must follow this code of conduct.
-We know that most of you behave well on the journey to and from school, but sometimes the behaviour of a few can make the journey unpleasant or dangerous for others.
-If you cannot behave properly we may not be able to let you use the school transport and your parents will be responsible for getting you to and from school.
+We know that most of you behave well on the journey to and from school / college, but sometimes the behaviour of a few can make the journey unpleasant or dangerous for others.
+If you cannot behave properly, we may not be able to let you use the transport and your parents will be responsible for getting you to and from your place of education.

-While travelling to and from school you are still subject to your school's rules and behaviour policy.
-This code of conduct is an extension of your school's policy.
+While travelling to and from education you are still subject to your school's / college rules and behaviour policy.
+This code of conduct is an extension of your school's / college policy.